elijahmanda/elijahmanda/README.md

 - **Scientific Website**: Creating a website with scientific and educational content on topics like astronomy, chemistry, and physics.
 - **Symbolic Computational Engine**: Designing an advanced engine for symbolic computation.
-- **Web Development**: Building a messaging tool with a focus on modern web technologies.

 ## Connect With Me